joetanx/conjur-terraform/README.md

 GitLab project name: `Terraform remote-exec WinRM Demo`

-☝️ Remember that for GitLab JWT authentication to work, the project slug must match the annotation configured in Conjur policy
+☝️ Project name is important!
+Remember that for GitLab JWT authentication to work, the `project path` must match the `host identity` configured in the Conjur policy

 ### 5.2.1. index.html